-“The first thing that starts to bother people when they can’t get a cut is the way hair starts to grow down over the ears,” says Mark Miguez, a barber at New York City’s Matter of Instinct.
+“The first thing that starts to bother people when they can’t get a cut is the way hair starts to grow down over the ears,” says Mark Miguez, co-owner and barber at New York City’s Friend of a Barber.
 To keep hair around the ears at a tolerable length, the most affordable tool, according to our barbers, is a pair of scissors specifically designed for trimming hair.
 “Household scissors would be too hard,” says Cutler, because “their blade is so thick that the hair will literally bend in the blade,” resulting in a sloppier cut.
 Proper hairdressing shears, however, are “a lot like knives,” he explains, noting that an inexpensive pair will suffice as long as they’re “designed for the purpose of cutting hair.”
-Miguez recommends this pair from Candure, which he says are “easy to handle, so they can cut hair around the ears, as well on a beard or mustache.”
+Miguez recommends this pair from Conair, which he says are “easy to handle, so they can cut hair around the ears, as well on a beard or mustache.”

 A hair comb